Sequence Sovereigns

 Note: the name “Forgotten Traveller” is a direct application of the Starmoth Initiative report 67-Q-C which recommends the use of adjective+noun denominations for nonhuman species.
 I am not a great fan.

-The location of the Forgotten Travellers' civilisation is somewhat unexpected as our models have always shown the galactic centre to be a hostile place for intelligent life.
+The location of the Forgotten Travellers' civilisation is surprising, as our models have always shown the galactic centre to be a hostile place for intelligent life.
 Though the high star density means more habitable worlds, the prevalence of gamma bursts in the region means that it is exceedingly rare to see an active biosphere existing for more than a billion years.
-Interestingly enough the first confirmed Forgotten Traveller ruins were found on Tyra, a world that had once been sterilized by a gamma burst.
+Interestingly enough, the first confirmed Forgotten Traveller ruins were found on Tyra, a world that had once been sterilized by a gamma burst.

-Having survived by sheer luck the Forgotten Travellers quickly understood the precarious situation they found themselves in and responded by establishing an interstellar civilisation as fast as they could.
+Having survived by sheer luck, the Forgotten Travellers quickly understood the precarious situation they found themselves in and responded by establishing an interstellar civilisation as fast as they could.
 This civilisation relied on AFAL (As Fast As Light) engines that worked by bending space and time around the ship.
-These engines were far more advanced than anything humankind can produce and were a direct application of what we know as the Alcubierre drive.
+These engines were far more advanced than anything humankind can produce today, and were a direct application of what we know as the Alcubierre drive.
 Such technological prowess was only made possible by the capacity to produce and store unfathomable quantities of power.
 While it probably implies the Forgotten Travellers enjoyed a post-scarcity society, it also means their AFAL drives doubled as weapons of interstellar destruction.

 The sheer size of what once was the Forgotten Traveller empire means that there are still hopes of finding isolated pockets of their civilisation somewhere in the galactic bulge.
-So far however only ruins have been found.
+So far, however, only ruins have been found.

 Note: writings found on Tyra allude to the existence of a megastructure known as the Interdictor, which was built in the last days of the Forgotten Travellers' civilisation and aimed at preventing AFAL drives from working in its vicinity.
 It supposedly drew power from a black hole and was located near their homeworld.
 It is yet to be found.